FrostSource/HLACaptionReplacer/README.md

 - -v / --verbose

     The program will output more messages to the console as it completes each action or finds a problem.

+- -s / -strict

+    Compile with strict syntax checking.
+Requires all keys and values to be enclosed with double quotes and will fail on duplicate tokens.

 # Pre-Processors